ucsb-cs156/w22/_lectures/lect16.md

 Your first breakout group will be with other people that read the same section as you.
 Look for breakout rooms labeled: `Sect 4.1`, `Sect 4.2`, etc.  Join the appropriate group.

 In this breakout room, choose one person as the "time keeper", and a second person as the "scribe".

 The scribe should keep notes in a document of their own choosing; they will copy/paste from this document into the main chat window after returning to the main room.
+Start by writing down the names of the folks that joined your breakout room.

-The timekeeper should give each member of the room exactly 2 minutes to share what they thought the **most important takeaways** were from the paper, in terms of **what students in this class might need to learn to be well prepared for industry**.
+The timekeeper should give each member of the room exactly 2 minutes (you can allocate longer if you have fewer than 4 students in your room) to share what they thought the **most important takeaways** were from the paper, in terms of **what students in this class might need to learn to be well prepared for industry**.

 * The timekeeper should go last, and someone else should time them.
 * The scribe should ask someone else to scribe (in the local zoom chat window) while they give their report.